lwazi71/CodePath-IOS/README.md

 - [X] Tapping the button changes the screen color to a random color

 ## Video Walkthrough

-Here is a reminder on how to embed Loom videos on GitHub.
-Feel free to remove this reminder once you upload your README.

 [Link](https://www.loom.com/share/9d35485c05a147cf93e54e6b3b68cf22?sid=0a4cfbaa-a317-4c46-a60c-77f5d3fc21b5]) .

 ## App Brainstorming (Step 4)